cypherpunk-academy/2064/en/040_2064_Fortunato.md

 It's not just NSA, it's not just an introverted hacker company that leaks into every computer and smartphone in the world and stores all the data it gets its hands on.
 No, no, no, no, no, no, no.
 That's more violent.
-LBI, these are placed world events, assassinations, blown up buildings, invented rebel groups, invented wars, invented revolutions.
+LBI, these are placed world events, assassinations, blown up buildings, designed rebel groups, created wars, invented revolutions.
 You have no idea what all LBI is.
 If you uncover this, a lot of people will die.
 Dead sure.
 Think about it:
-Alone, what would happen if you uncovered Khandahar!
+Alone, what would happen if you uncovered Kandahar!
 What just went wrong because of you.
 Seven presidents dead.
 If this turns out to be a fake, there'll be a war.